Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Check the following sites:

 You can also use the above recipe, omit the peanut butter and roll the potato and icing sugar mixture into small balls, using about 1 teaspoon for each ball.
 Roll each ball in melted chocolate, and roll in dessicated (finely chopped) coconut while the chocolate is still warm.
 Place on wire cake racks to cool and set.
-It's a good idea to put waxed paper under the cake racks, as the chocolate will drip.
-My grandma always used to add some flavoring to the potato and icing sugar mixture: peppermint, almond, or rum are really good.

 By Dena Roberts